 How to Join an NPHC Fraternity or Sorority

 Each NPHC fraternity and sorority brings in new members at various times of the year through a process called Membership Intake.
 All organizations governed by the National Pan- Hellenic Council have different requirements for membership.
 These organizations are permitted to conduct intake based on the chapters schedule and/ or their need for expansion.
 Some organizations conduct intake each academic year, while others might not.
 When organizations are looking to conduct Membership Intake, many of them will host an informational meeting in which the criteria for membership is explained.
 These are usually publicized via flyers on campus.
-NPHC will host a general information session about all of its organizations for students who have questions or are unsure about the intake process.
-This event is called the NPHC Informational and is held on September 10, 2019, at 6:30 p.m. in the Student Union Ballroom.
-NPHC chapters will also be present at the FSL Meet and Greet in both the fall and spring semesters.
+NPHC will host a general information session in both the fall and spring semesters about all of its organizations for students who have questions or are unsure about the intake process.
+Check @mtsu_nphc for more details closer to the date.

 Requirements to Join an NPHC Organization